Federico Sossai

 2. How to bring data collections into the compiler to unlock more parallelizing transformations?

-Parallelism in scientific codes has been studied for decades with remarkable results.
-However, when programs are not dominated by well-structured array computation we are in dim candlelight.
 I believe that in the advent of an even more heterogeneous future, the importance of a compiler that understands and manipulates parallelism will be hard to overstate.

 📜 Publications